 When everyone rallies to confront Aizen, he makes an epic escape to Hueco Mundo.
 His co-conspirators include Gin, and Captain Kaname Tosen, a blind man disillusioned by Soul Society’s injustice.
 Ichigo is made a Substitute Soul Reaper.
 Rukia learns from Byakuya that he adopted her, having married her late sister Hisana a year earlier.
 Ichigo and friends head back home, Rukia staying behind to regain her lost powers.

 For now, we’ll pause here, as this is pretty much the end of Bleach’s first act.
 But, stay tuned.
-We’ve got a wild second act to go through soon!
-Have you had a chance to read/watch this beloved show?
+Have you had a chance to read the manga or watch this show?
 Leave a comment below or on our Twitter feed!